BF-FrontEnd-class/agile-development-group2-hyf-rebuild/planning/backlog.md

 #### Logo

 - [ ] - As an user I can find the logo
-  - \_There's a logo with correct image with the main name of the page.
+  - _There's a logo with correct image with the main name of the page._

 #### Navigation bar

-- [ ] - As a user, I can navigate through three elements : Home, Features and Docs -_There's a navigation bar with the links to `the program` `volunteer` `digitalents`_
+- [ ] - As a user, I can navigate through three elements - _There's a navigation
+    bar with the links to `the program` `volunteer` `digitalents`_

 #### Title